Your Dedicated Advocate In Child Custody And Child Support Cases

 Helping Grandparents And Other Third Parties Seek Custody

 Not all custody negotiations occur between parents.
 When a child’s parent is unable or unfit to care for him or her, often a grandparent, an aunt or uncle may step in.
-If you are seeking custody of your grandchild(ren), niece or nephew, we have the ability to help you understand the process and provide compassionate guidance toward the outcome you desire.
+If you are seeking custody of your grandchild(ren), niece or nephew, we have the ability to help you understand the process and provide compassionate guidance toward the outcome you desire within the boundaries of Maryland Law.

 Negotiating Child Support